futureproofmusicschool/kadence_voice/deployment-instructions.md

 ### API Key Protection
 The Google Gemini API key is never exposed to the client:
-- The API key is stored only as an environment variable on Vercel
+- The API key is stored only as an environment variable on Railway
 - The front-end uses a less sensitive client verification token instead
 - All API calls to Google services happen server-side